Skip to content

 How CAMAudit Detects This

 CAMAudit extracts the CAM cap provision from your lease, including the cap percentage, the base year or comparison year, and whether the cap applies to all expenses or only controllable expenses.
-It distinguishes between annual caps (which limit year-over-year growth) and cumulative caps (which limit total growth from a base year).
+CAMAudit distinguishes between annual caps, which limit year-over-year growth, and cumulative caps, which limit total growth from the base year across the full lease term.

-The tool then retrieves the prior year's CAM reconciliation data (from the documents you upload) and calculates the maximum permitted charges for the current year by applying the cap percentage to the prior year's figures.
-If the actual charges exceed this ceiling, CAMAudit calculates the overage and flags it as a quantified overcharge.
+CAMAudit's CAM cap detection rule retrieves the prior year's CAM reconciliation data from the documents you upload and calculates the maximum permitted charges for the current year by applying the cap percentage to the prior year's figures.
+When the actual charges exceed this ceiling, CAMAudit calculates the overage and flags it as a quantified overcharge with the specific dollar amount.

-CAMAudit also checks whether the landlord correctly excluded non-controllable expenses (taxes, insurance, utilities) from the cap calculation.
-A common error is applying the cap only to some line items while allowing uncapped expenses to grow without limit.
+CAMAudit also checks whether the landlord correctly excluded non-controllable expenses such as taxes, insurance, and utilities from the cap calculation.
+A common error is applying the cap selectively to some line items while allowing other expense categories to grow without limit under a misclassification of controllable expenses as non-controllable.

 Real-World Example